 chmod 600 ~/.device-connect/credentials/*.creds.json

-Verify that all three credential files are in place:
+Verify that the credential files are in place on each machine:

 ls ~/.device-connect/credentials/

-You should see three .creds.json files, one for each device identity.
+Across the two machines, you should have three .creds.json files, one for each device identity.

-Create a virtual environment and install the edge runtime and the agent tools:
+Create a virtual environment and install the edge runtime and the agent tools on your primary device and your development machine:

 mkdir -p ~/device-connect-fabric && cd ~/device-connect-fabric